-Sports Medicine in Kirkland, WA
+Sports Medicine Specialist in Kirkland, WA

 As a former collegiate athlete, Dr. Clinton understands the competitive nature of those participating in sports and the desire to return quickly and safely to activity.
-Unfortunately injuries will occur in the heat of competition.
+Unfortunately, injuries will occur in the heat of competition.
 We are ready to help you prevent and recover from injuries of all types whether you are a world-class athlete, a recreational athlete or a weekend warrior.

-Dr. Clinton is fellowship trained in sports medicine with extensive experience treating sports injuries.
+Dr. Clinton is fellowship-trained in sports medicine with extensive experience treating sports injuries.
 She applies the latest techniques including anatomic ACL reconstruction, cartilage transplants, and emphasizes meniscus preservation.

 A special area of interest to Dr. Clinton is female sports injuries.
 Due to certain anatomical factors, female athletes are predisposed to injuries such as ACL tears.
 As a former athlete herself, Dr. Clinton understands the impact these injuries can have on athletes and is dedicated to developing individualized treatment plans.

-This is evolving field in orthopedics.
+Orthobiologics is an evolving field in orthopedics.
 A great deal of research is being done on how we can use substances from our own bodies (like PRP and stem cells) to treat musculoskeletal injuries.

 The Achilles tendon is the largest tendon in the body and attaches the calf muscle to the heel.
 It can tolerate high loads but is prone to rupture.
 Ruptures tend to occur with sudden explosive activity.
 They are most common in recreational athletes in their 30s-40s.
 The risk of injury can be reduced by properly warming up, gradually increasing activities and stretching adequately.

 Complete pec tears are usually treated with surgery.
 A small incision is made and the tendon end is repaired back to the bone.
 A sling is then worn while the tendon heals and rehabilitation is started.
 It takes 4-6 months for healing.